“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 4. Try factory setting your instrument

 Restarting the keyboard might be a suitable solution to a no-sound problem.
 However, before opting for this technique, try all the above options and ensure they aren’t the causatives.

 More so, you need to understand that restarting your Yamaha Piano may delete previously saved files.
 It’s therefore advisable to save the files to a reliable external hard disk.

 Besides, the mechanism might delete your backup settings from the instrument.
 Just like any other electronic device, this gadget will go back to its new mode (restoration).
 So to factory reset your Yamaha Keyboard;

-Press the On/Standby switch while pressing the right end white key (C7) to power on the instrument.
+Press the On/Standby switch while pressing the right-end white key (C7) to power the instrument.

 How to determine that my keyboard speaker is problematic

 You need to know that the speaker of your Yamaha Piano is problematic by plugging in the headphone and listening carefully for sound production.
 If there’s sound, unplug it and then rate the difference.
-If the keyboard still doesn’t produce sound, probably the speaker setting is compromised.
+If the keyboard still doesn’t produce sound, probably the speaker set is compromised.

 Sometimes the headphone jacks might be problematic as even if you plug in headphones, there is no sound.
 You may realize that the headphone insertion is not smooth.

 You should therefore ensure that the headphone header is completely inserted into the port.
 Adjust it by either pulling out or pushing it; twist it to sit properly in position.
 If it’s your lucky day, you may suddenly hear a sound from the speaker.

 Try to wiggle the headphone jack pin and if it loses sound again, then automatically there’s a bad connection.
-Apply a little force while wiggling the headphone and push it in the port.
+Apply a little force while wiggling the headphone and push them into the port.

 However, sometimes your keyboard might be facing a self-locking problem that’s always common when you wrongly plugged in headphones.